 Our executive officers have stock ownership guidelines designed to link the interests of executive management with that of our stockholders.
 These guidelines provide that our executive officers, including our Named Executive Officers, should have specific equity positions in the Company which vary by position.
-Under the guidelines, our CEO is expected to own shares with a value equal to five times his base salary.
+Under the guidelines, our CEO is expected to own shares with a value equal to six times his base salary.
 The remaining executive officers, including our Named Executive Officers, are expected to own shares with a value equal to three times their base salary.
 Shares used to calculate compliance with the ownership guidelines include direct share purchases, shares acquired through any employee benefit plan, as well as vested shares of restricted stock and the vested in-the-money portion of any stock options held by the executive officer.
-As of December 31, 2013, Mr. Heasley's stock ownership was valued at approximately sixty-six times his base salary.
-Current ownership levels for the other Named Executive Officers vary depending on their length of employment with us.
-Each executive officer has five years from (i) the adoption of the stock ownership guidelines, which occurred in September 2007, or (ii) the date of their appointment to an executive officer position, whichever is later, to achieve the target ownership levels.
-An executive officer who fails to meet the ownership guidelines within the five-year period will not be eligible for new equity awards until he achieves his prescribed ownership level.
+Current ownership levels for the Named Executive Officers vary depending on their length of employment with us.
+Each executive officer has five years from the date of their appointment to an executive officer position to achieve the target ownership levels.
+An executive officer who fails to meet the ownership guidelines within the five-year period will not be eligible for new equity awards until he or she achieves his prescribed ownership level.